 The Mouse Genome Project has sequenced and assembled genomes for 18 mouse strains, and developed a draft annotation of the strains’ protein coding genes \cite{MousePaper}.
 The strains are broadly organized into 3 classes (Table 2): the outgroup strains – formed by two independent mouse species, Mus Caroli and Mus Pahari; wild strains – covering two subspecies (Mus Spretus and Mus Castaneus) and two musculus strains (Mus Musculus Musculus and Mus Musculus Domesticus), and a set of laboratory strains.
 A detailed summary of the genome composition for each strain is presented in \cite{MousePaper}.

-We developed an annotation workflow for identifying pseudogenes in the 18 mouse strains leveraging the in house automatic pipeline and the set of manually curated pseudogenes from the mouse reference genome lifted over onto each individual strain (Figure 1C).
+We developed an annotation workflow for identifying pseudogenes in the 18 mouse strains leveraging our in-house automatic pipelines and the set of manually curated pseudogenes from the mouse reference genome lifted over onto each individual strain (Figure 1C).
 The combined pseudogene identification process gives rise to three levels reflecting the annotation quality.
 Each identified pseudogene is provided with details about the transcript biotype, genomic location, structure, sequence disablements, and a confidence level reflecting the annotation process.
 A detailed overview of pseudogene annotation statistics including the number of pseudogenes, their confidence levels, and related biotypes is shown in Figure 1B.

 Currently, around 30% of pseudogenes in each strain are defined as high confidence Level 1 annotations, being identified through both automatic curation and manual lift over, 10% Level 2 characterized only using the lift over process, and 60% Level 3 resulted solely from the automatic annotation pipeline.
 The pseudogene biotype distribution across the strains closely follows the reference genome and is consistent with the biotype distributions observed in other mammalian genomes (e.g. Human \cite{22951037} and macaque \cite{25157146}).
-As such, the bulk (~80%) of the annotations are processed pseudogenes, while a smaller fraction (~15%) are duplicated pseudogenes.
+As such, the bulk (~80%) of the annotations are processed pseudogenes, while a smaller fraction (~15%) are duplicated.
 Finally, the distribution of pseudogene disablements follows the previously observed distributions in the mouse reference genome and other mammals, with stop codons being the most frequent defect per base pair followed by deletions and insertions (Figure S1).
 As expected, older pseudogenes show an enrichment in the number of disablements compared with the parental gene sequence.
 The proportion of pseudogene defects exhibits a linear inverse correlation with the pseudogene age, expressed as the sequence similarity between the pseudogene and the parent gene.

 1.3 Unitary pseudogenes

 Unitary pseudogenes are the result of a complex interplay between loss-of-function events and changes in selective pressures resulting in the fixation of an inactive element in a species.
-The importance of unitary pseudogenes resides not only in their ability to mark loss-of-function events, but also in their potential to highlight changes in the genome evolution.
-Due to their formation mechanism as a result of gene inactivation, the identification of unitary pseudogenes is highly dependent on the quality of the reference genome protein coding annotation, and requires a large degree of attention during the annotation process.
+The importance of unitary pseudogenes resides not only in their ability to mark loss-of-function events but also in their potential to highlight changes in the genome evolution.
+Due to their formation mechanism as a result of gene inactivation, the identification of unitary pseudogenes is highly dependent on the quality of the reference genome protein coding annotation and requires a large degree of attention during the annotation process.

-These pseudogenes are defined relative to the functional protein coding elements in another species.
-Using a combination of multi sequence alignments, and a specialized unitary pseudogene annotation workflow (Figure 1C), we identified 218 new unitary pseudogenes in human and 237 unitary pseudogenes in mouse (Table S3).
+These pseudogenes are defined relative to the functional protein-coding elements in another species.
+Using a combination of multi-sequence alignments, and a specialized unitary pseudogene annotation workflow (Figure 1C), we identified 218 new unitary pseudogenes in human and 237 unitary pseudogenes in mouse (Table S3).
 In human, a large proportion of unitary pseudogenes are related to the chemosensory system (e.g. GPCRs, olfactory and vomeronasal receptor proteins) and have functional homologs in mouse, reflecting the loss of function in these genes during the primate lineage evolution.